FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

-They're the most common and economical garage doors on the market.
-Most manufacturers offer several colors from the factory, or you can paint the door to match your home.
+Steel garage doors are the most common and economical types on the market.
+Most manufacturers offer several colors from the factory, many models can be painted to match your home.
 There are three types to choose from:

 Garage door hardware is an easy and affordable way to update the look of an existing or new garage door.
 Add hinge and handle sets or even a set of simulated windows that can be painted to match your door for a customized look.

 There are home automation systems on the market that provide convenience and an additional layer of security.
 Iris Smart Home Management has a garage door tilt sensor that can tie in to your security system, letting you know if the garage door is open or closed.
 And its garage door controller will allow you to remotely open or close your door from your smartphone, tablet or computer.